rspber/TSD_Fonts/README.md

 ## font_grabber

-  * Javascript tool for capturing fonts from other libraries (still under construction), developed under chrome.
+  * Javascript tool for capturing fonts from other libraries (still under development), developed under chrome.

 ## a2tsd